aregsar/river/README.md

 always deployable

-minimum viable web app product
+minimum viable web app

 from day one

 #Why?

-Launching and pushing to production should not be a scary experience
+Launching an new app or pushing new code to production should not be a scary experience

 Once in production you should be able to iterate on app features quickly and confidently

-Once in production you should be able to measure and monitor and respond effectively
+Once in production you should be able to measure, monitor and respond effectively

+You should be able to pivot your app without having to worry about recreating your environment

-a one or two person startup should be able to confidently manage a deployed web app from low to high scale.
+one or two developers should be able to confidently manage a deployed web app from low to high scale

-You should be able to pivot without having to worry about recreating your environment

 #How?

-Deploy to a real production environment from day one
+Deploy to a real production environment from day one, before writing any code

-Build a light weight framework that allows for rapid iteration and deployment of small incremental application features
+Use a light weight framework that allows for rapid iteration and deployment of small incremental application features

-Put in place a managed production environment to handle REAL production app requirements common to most web apps:
+Put in place a managed production environment to handle REAL production app requirements common to most web apps including:

--ssl security
+-SSL security

--background emails
+-background email delivery

--feature flags

 -logging